fjwright/Run-REDUCE-0/UserGuide.md

 ## General Information

-Run-REDUCE remembers user preferences and uses them the next time it runs.
+Run-REDUCE remembers user preferences and uses them the next time it starts.
 It uses the standard Java package [java.util.prefs](https://docs.oracle.com/en/java/javase/13/docs/api/java.prefs/java/util/prefs/package-summary.html), which stores data persistently in an implementation-dependent backing store.
 For example, on Microsoft Windows the preferences for this